PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/types.md

 *p = 7;
 }
 ```
-The loop using auto is the more convenient to write and the easier to read.
-Also, it is more resilient to code changes.
+The loop using auto is the more convenient to write and the easier to read and usually make the code more resilient to changes elsewhere.
 `````{code_example-end}
 `````
-## `lvalue` and `rvalue`
+## lvalue and rvalue (Advanced)

-The c++ term ``lvalue` was originally coined to mean **something that can be on the left-hand side of an assignment.**
+The C++ term {term}`lvalue` was originally coined to mean 'something that can be on the left-hand side of an assignment'.

-An `lvalue` is a named object, or an unnamed objected created using `new`.

-Not all `lvalue` may be used on the left-hand side of an assignment, for example if the `lvalue` refers to a constant.
+lvalues are named objects, or an unnamed object created using `new`.
+Not all lvalues may be used on the left-hand side of an assignment, for example if the lvalue refers to a constant.

-An `lvalue` that has not been declared `const` is called a modifiable `lvalue`.
+An lvalue that has not been declared `const` is called a modifiable-lvalue.

-This simple and low-level notion of an object should not be confused with the notions of class object and object of polymorphic type.

-`rvalue` means "a value that is not an `lvalue`", such as a temporary value (e.g., the value returned by a function).
+{term}`rvalue` means 'a value that is not an lvalue', such as a temporary value e.g. the value returned by a function.

 There are two properties that matter for an object when it comes to addressing, copying, and moving:

-• Has identity: The program has the name of, pointer to, or reference to the object so that it is possible to determine if two objects are the same, whether the value of the object has changed, etc.
+1. It has identity - the program has the name of, pointer to, or reference to the object so that it is possible to determine if two objects are the same, whether the value of the object has changed, etc.
-• Movable: The object may be moved from (i.e., we are allowed to move its value to another location and leave the object in a valid but unspecified state, rather than copying).
+2. It is movable - the object may be moved from i.e. we are allowed to move its value to another location and leave the object in a valid but unspecified state, rather than copying.

-For practical programming, thinking in terms of `rvalue` and `lvalue` is usually sufficient.
-Note that every expression is either an `lvalue` or an `rvalue`, but not both.
+For practical programming, thinking in terms of rvalue and lvalue is usually sufficient - every expression is either an lvalue or an rvalue, but not both.

 It turns out that three of the four possible combinations of those two properties are needed to precisely describe the C++ language rules (we have no need for objects that do not have identity and cannot be moved).